ocryptocode/PPH/README.md

 - **Database Integration:** Utilizes a relational database to store and manage financial data efficiently.
 We recommend [Database System] for optimal performance.

 - **AI Models:** Employs state-of-the-art AI models for financial interpretation.
-The AI models are trained to analyze and extract meaningful patterns from the financial data, providing insights into trends, anomalies, and potential opportunities.
+The AI models are trained to analyze and extract meaningful patterns from the financial data, as well as interpret that data properly .

 - **User-Friendly Interface:** A user-friendly interface allows users to interact with the system seamlessly.
 It includes features for querying the database, visualizing financial data, and accessing AI-driven insights.

-## Usage

-1. **Database Population:**
-   - Use the provided scripts (`scripts/populate_database.py`) to populate the database with sample financial data.

-2. **AI Model Inference:**
-   - Trigger the AI model for financial interpretation using the relevant endpoint or script (`scripts/run_ai_model.py`).

-3. **Interact with the Interface:**
-   - Access the user interface at `http://localhost:8080` (or as specified in the configuration).
-   - Explore financial data, query the database, and view AI-generated insights.

-## Configuration
+## Project Documentation

-- Adjust the configuration settings in `config/config.yml` to customize database connection details, AI model parameters, and other settings.
+For in-depth information about installing, configuring, and using the Financial Interpretation Project, please refer to the comprehensive documentation available in the `docs` folder .

 ## Contributing

+We encourage contributions from the community!
+If you have ideas for enhancements, bug fixes, or new features.The details are in  `contributing.md`

+## License